JoNyZeRa98/esx-vipcoin/README.md

 # Jony VIPCOIN Script

-### Simple script that allows you to give 1 random items through an usable item
+### Simple script that allows you to give 1 random item through an usable item
 ### Check my other projects => https://github.com/JoNyZeRa98
 ### If you need help, you can add me on discord: jonyzera#2168